MagniViT/.github/profile/README.md

 # Welcome to MagniViT repository 👋
 This is a work in progress for our magnificaion Vision Transformer for whole slide image classification of soft-tissue sarcoma.

+Code and paper to be uploaded soon!

 ## Aims of project:
 Write what we want to do.